In London, as in all of the UK, cars drive on the left.

 All drivers and passengers must wear seat belts.

-Car seats are compulsory for children.
+Car seats are required for children.

 Charges for driving in London